informalsystems/quint/doc/repl.md

 >>> var heatingOn: bool

 >>> var beeping: bool
 ```

-By default, a state variable is not assigned any value.
-Hence, any use of
+By default, a state variable is not assigned any value and a reference to
-`temperature` would produce a runtime error:
+a declared but unassigned state variable will produce a runtime error:

 ```sh
 >>> temperature